 Are there any scars?

-- Usually after they have healed, theses scars cannot be easily seen.
+Usually after they have healed, these scars cannot be easily seen.
 During the initial period after surgery, they are red and those behind the ear may be slightly raised.
 They fade over a 6 to 12 months period.